Lunartyx/PortainerKubernetes/README.md

 ## Portainer config

-Now we create a new envoirement for our containers.
+Now we create a new environment for our containers.
-We go over to envoirements and click on Docker Swarm, then start Wizard.
+We go over to environments and click on Docker Swarm, then start Wizard.

-Now there are different ways to install the envoirement.
-I prefere the socket.
+Now there are different ways to install the environment.
+I prefer the agent.
-So we click on socket
+So we click on agent

 We can find a command there to set up a new image. we copy this in a notepad and edit some parameters